XCTEQ/XCFit/README.md

 Here is how to do it.
 ![image](https://github.com/Shashikant86/XCFit-GIFS/blob/master/AddFeaturesDirectory.gif)

-Thats's it for the setup.
-Now we need to add 'XCFit' Pod in our project to get our demo test working.
+* **Cucumberish Header Files**

+We still don't have content of [Cucumberish](https://github.com/Ahmed-Ali/Cucumberish/tree/master/Cucumberish) to be included in our project.

+### Getting Cucumberish into out Target

+In order to get [Cucumberish](https://github.com/Ahmed-Ali/Cucumberish/tree/master/Cucumberish) source content.
+There are few ways we can do that

-### Adding XCFit CocoaPod to Project
+1. **Adding XCFit CocoaPod to Project**
 - Create a 'Podfile' if you don't have already.
 - In your Podfile, add following Pod entry and update/install pod